stevedatadog/katacoda-scenarios/synthetics-cicd/2-cicd/add-test-to-pipeline.md

   - deploy-staging
 ```

 Drone's `docker` pipeline works by running the configured steps in a Docker container.
 Because the `datadog-ci` utility requires Node, one of the official light-weight Node image is suitable.
-This image will not inherit environment variables from the host, so you must store them in a file that Drone will inject into the container at runtime:
+The container won't inherit environment variables from the host, so you must store them in a file that Drone will inject into the container at runtime:

 ```shell
 cat > /root/cicd/drone.conf <<EOL